MarsicoFL/IMPOPk/README.md

 ### **Tracing HPRC haplotypes in public cohorts**
 > *Where else does this haplotype appear?*

 Search for IBD segments shared between HPRC haplotypes and individuals in public datasets like 1000 Genomes, HGDP or SGDP, and also can be extended to AllofUs.
-Helps estimate population frequency, geographic spread, or uniqueness of reference haplotypes.
+It can help to estimate population frequency, geographic spread, or uniqueness of reference haplotypes.

 ### **Measuring effective contribution of each haplotype**